Danie12345/bookstore-react/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians
+# Bookstore
-A simple app that displays a calculator using React in a SPA.
-It takes advantage of the component capabilities that React offers.
+Small website that (fake) manages an online bookstore using React-Redux!

 ## Built With